Entropy-Linux/.github/profile/README.md

 # **𝕰𝖓𝖙𝖗𝖔𝖕𝖞 𝕷𝖎𝖓𝖚𝖝**
 ---
+## NEW Arch based Beta coming soon!

-#### ***Based on MX-Minimal.
-Built for experimentation and everyday use.***
+#### ***Based on Arch.
+Built for Power Users and Sysadmins.***
-> Entropy is an experimental system for people who like to tinker. \
+> Entropy is designed for those who love to tinker and fine-tune their system. \
-It’s optimized for AMD™ hardware, has a global dark theme, and includes practical built-in tools.\
+It’s optimized for AMD™ hardware, features a global dark theme, and includes powerful tools for advanced users. \
-Made by one developer and a few friends, it’s not polished,\
+Crafted by one developer and a few friends, it’s raw and unpolished— \
-it’s a system for learning, experimenting, and making things work.
+perfect for those who want to learn, experiment, and build their ideal setup.

 #### ***Why Entropy?***
-> Easy to Use, Built to Explore: Great for Linux newcomers and experienced users alike.\
-Custom Tools: Practical software to save time and simplify tasks.\
+> Power and Flexibility: Ideal for power users, sysadmins, and DevOps professionals. \
+Advanced Toolset: Tailored utilities to enhance productivity and streamline workflows. \
-AMD™ Optimized: Designed to run smoothly on AMD hardware.\
+AMD™ Optimized: Engineered for maximum performance on AMD hardware. \
-Part of a Bigger Idea: A piece of the growing ecosystem, tying projects together.\
+Part of a Vision: A cornerstone of a growing ecosystem, integrating various projects seamlessly. \
-Entropy is a work in progress with regular updates and plenty of room for experimentation. \
+Entropy is a dynamic system that evolves constantly, embracing the spirit of exploration and innovation. \
-It might need some tweaking to fit your flow, but that’s part of the fun.
+It might require some tweaking to fit your workflow, but that’s part of the fun.

 #### ***What to Expect?***
-> A practical, solid distro with unique features and lots of room to grow. \
+> A robust, versatile distro with unique tools and endless customization potential. \
-> Maybe few minor bugs, 'work in progress' features, and some cool easter eggs!
+> Occasional bugs, experimental features, and hidden easter eggs—because pushing boundaries is never flawless!

+---

 **[SourceForge](https://sourceforge.net/projects/entropy-linux/) Statistics:** \
 <a href="https://sourceforge.net/projects/entropy-linux/files/latest/download">